anhmht/headless-cms/content/post/en/dieu-kien-thanh-lap-cong-ty-lien-doanh-voi-nuoc-ngoai.md

 id: 7307fb01-2d57-4e10-9489-76c6dd52e1f5
 postVN: Điều kiện thành lập công ty liên doanh với nước ngoài
 title: Conditions for establishing a joint venture company with a foreign country
-summary: In the integrated economy, the form of joint venture companies to cooperate in business is no longer strange to domestic and foreign investors.
+summary: In the integrated economy, the form of joint venture companies toa cooperate in business is no longer strange to domestic and foreign investors.
   However, not all investors have understanding of the regulations on joint venture companies.
 In order to help investors grasp and understand deeply